vyacheslavsem/PiFM/README.md

 ## History
-* Future    : PiFM will have input validation as well as a dipole calculator
+* Future    : Future testing to ensure stability on latest Raspberry Pi OS releases and streamlining install/operation
+* 2023-05-26: edited grammar issues and updated URLs
-* 2020-05-14: PiFM 1.2.1 Support for the Pi 4 added
+* 2020-05-14: PiFM 1.2.1 Support for the Pi 4 added.
+Python-based dipole calculator added
 * 2020-05-13: PiFM 1.2 developed and released (zenity based gui)
 * 2019-12-01: PiFM 1.1 developed as a personal project (command-line ui)
 * 2015-09-05: support for the Raspberry Pi 2/3